-(iv) Mr. E. Mfaxa of Stutterheim - Frovincial (rganiser).
-Mr. G. Ngotyana of Cape Town - Regional Organiser. (vi) Mr. P. Mashibini of Queenstown - Treasurer, and (vii) Mr. C. Mayekiso of Port Elizabeth.
-It must be noted here that the Working Committee is predominantly fact that the Indian Assembly was not represented and unat the Coleurs is and Indian other parts of the Cape are still scared. (i) It was decided that each of the Spensoring Organisations contributes an, initial amount of 220 to start a banking account for the C.O.P. (ii) C.O.P.
+(iv) Mr. E. Mfaxa of Stutterheim - Provincial Organiser.
+Mr. G. Ngotyana of Cape Town - Regional Organiser. (v)

+(vi) Mr. P. Mashibini of Queenstown - Treasurer, and

+(vii) Mr. C. Mayekiso of Port Elizabeth.

+It must be noted here that the Working Committee is predominantly A M ?
+An to the fact that the Indian Assembly was not represented and enat the Coleureds and India. ether parts of the Cape are still scared.

+(i) It was dedided that each of the Spensoring Organisations contributes an initial amount of £20 to start a banking account for the C.O.P. (ii) C.O.P.
 Collection Cards: That as many Collection Cards as possible be distributed to all our Branches and Regions.
-Please note that the Cape a.N.C. has a very big membership from over 100 Branches.
-Valunteers and members will go round cellecting funds with these official cards.
+Please note that the Cape A.N.C. has a very big membership from over 100 Branches.
+Volunt ere and members will go round collecting funds with these official cards.
 Whatever is realised in each Branch, 50% to be sent with the corresponding cards to the P.A.C.
-Re share to the N.A.C., this will be arranged by the two Councils, of the
+Re share to the N.A.C., this will be arranged by the two Councils.
+2/ (184)

-(iii) Organisers: The Cape needs a number of full-time Organisers.
-At present we have appointed two, namely Mesers.
+(iii) organisers: The Cape needs a number of full-time Organisers.
+At present we have appointed two, namely Messrs.
 Mfaxa and Ngotyana.
 These will be paid from the P.A.C.
 Treasury.
 So, it is emphatically advised that in order to make this tremendous campaign a success, we should collect as much money as possible for our Organisers, etc.